sergioafanou/smart-cv/_posts/2021-04-01-youtube-is-testing-a-big-user-interface-change-heres-what-it-looks-like.md

 ---
-title : YouTube is testing a big user interface change – here’s what it looks like
+title : "YouTube is testing a big user interface change – here’s what it looks like"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/01/youtube-dislikes-count-hidden-ui-experiment/